 1. SNPs are denoted with a letter identifying the laboratory or accredited research group which discovered them plus the discoverer’s allocated reference number.
 Where two (or more) laboratories have made the same discovery, both numbers are quoted, in alphabetical order.

 Original (as Subclades of R-L21) - 23 March 2012

-Trees prepared by this writer indicate the phylogenetic disposition of McCarthys in the Study's various R-L21 Groups.
-These combine definition provided by SNP testing (where available) with postulation based on STR testing and are presented on the McCarthy Scrapbook pages at www.mccarthydna.wordpress.com/.
-The trees for Irish Type II haplotypes (includes McCarthys in this Study's R-L21 Group A) and the R-P314 haplogroup (includes those in R-L21 Group B) are comprehensive and, at the time of each update are right up to date.
-Trees for the other R-L21 Groups largely use Alex Williamson's work as a guide to the phylogenetic structure within which the McCarthys fit then show detail only for those non-McCarthy test kits which are closely related.
+Trees created and maintained by the McCarthy Surname Study indicate the phylogenetic disposition of McCarthys in the haplogroups of E1b1b1 (E-M35.1), I1, I2a1, R-U106 and R-P312.
+For the last of these there are a number of separate trees: those pertaining to its R-U152 subclade then a series of trees for subclades of R-L21.
+The Study's trees combine definition provided by SNP testing (where available) with postulation based on STR testing and are presented on the McCarthy Scrapbook pages at www.mccarthydna.wordpress.com/.
+The trees for Irish Type II haplotypes (which include McCarthys in the Study's R-L21 Group A) and the R-Z16526 haplogroup (which incorporate those in the Study's R-L21 Group B as a subset of the overall R-Z16526 tree) are comprehensive.
+Trees for the remainder largely use Alex Williamson's work (where applicable) and FTDNA's haplotree as a guide to the phylogenetic structure within which the McCarthys fit then show detail only for those non-McCarthy test kits which are closely related.

 REFERENCES FOR McCARTHY GENEALOGISTS

 Original - 30 March 2012

 1. Tracing Your McCarthy Family Tree